thelucasfiles/arcade-pet-class-room/activity1.md

 })
 ```

-## is herbivore

-Having stripes on it's own is not enough to identify whether an animal is a zebra or not;
+## What's for lunch? 🥬

+We know that this animal has stripes, but is it a zebra?
+After all, tigers
-tigers also have stripes but are definitely not zebras, after all.
+also have stripes but are definitely not zebras.
+We have to ask a few more
-We have to add more rules to make sure.
+questions to make sure.

-The other important characteristic we know about zebras is that they are herbivores.
+The other important zebra characteristic we decided on is that they
-Add a rule to check whether the sprite is a herbivore or not *inside* the check from the previous step.
+are **herbivores**.
+Add blocks to check whether the sprite is an
+herbivore or not *inside* the check from the previous step.

+#### ~ tutorialhint

 ```blocks
 animal.onClassifyUpdate(function (sprite) {